ultraio/docs-blockchain/docs/tutorials/smart-contracts/deploy.md

 ::: details Ultra Mainnet
 TODO: use wallet extension
-1. Create an Ultra Account with ultra <a href="https://ultra.io/">desktop client</a>
+1. Download <a href="https://chrome.google.com/webstore/detail/ultra-wallet/kjjebdkfeagdoogagbhepmbimaphnfln">Ultra Wallet extension</a>
-2. Download ultra wallet <a href="https://chrome.google.com/webstore/detail/ultra-wallet/kjjebdkfeagdoogagbhepmbimaphnfln">extension</a>
+1. Create an Ultra Pro Wallet with Ultra <a href="https://ultra.io/">desktop client</a>

 3. Use ultra <a href="https://toolkit.ultra.io/contract?actions=newnonebact,buyrambytes">toolkit</a> to create an Ultra Pro Wallet account and buy ram.
 Log in with your Ultra Account credentials created in the first step
 :::